-- 1. Positive Cellular Localization: Cytoplasmic - Recommended positive controls: Hodgkin's lymphoma, Ovarian or Testicular cancer.
+- 1. Positive Cellular Localization: Cytoplasmic - Recommended positive controls: Normal pancreas or prostate cancer.

-[Interpretation of Results]
+Interpretation of Results

 - A qualified pathologist who is experienced in IHC procedures must evaluate controls and qualify the stained product before interpreting results. - Staining of negative controls must be noted first, and these results compared to the stained material to verify that the signal generated is not the cause of nonspecific interactions.